 - 7.1.
 Ormiston Academies Trust will ensure that it only processes the data that is necessary to achieve the specific purpose. - 7.2.
 In order to do this, the Trust will: - 7.2.1.
-Minimise the processing of personal data, for example, through redaction and the deletion of long emails trails. - 7.2.2.
-Pseudonymise personal data where possible, for example, using initials rather than full names.
+Minimise the processing of personal data, for example, through redaction and the deletion of long emails trails. - 7.2.2.Pseudonymise personal data where possible, for example, using a key rather than full names eg child 1, child 2 etc.